ckelly314/ml-argo-n2o/README.md

 ## Overview 🌍

 This repository contains code to train machine learning models for predicting nitrous oxide ($$N_2O$$) from oceanographic variables and applying those models to Biogeochemical Argo (BGC-Argo) float data.
 The trained models are then used to estimate air-sea $$N_2O$$ fluxes and their uncertainties.

-**Note that the data are archived separately at https://doi.org/10.5281/zenodo.17904982** To run the code in this repository, download the contents of the data repository above into the "datasets" directory.

 ### Workflow 🔁